How Often Should You Wash Hair Extensions?

 Signs You Are Not Washing Your Extensions Enough

 Buildup at the attachment point is the most common cause of extension damage that stylists see at maintenance appointments.
 It is also one of the most preventable.
-If you are stretching washes to two weeks and noticing buildup after one, you need to find the middle ground — or reassess which extension method suits your lifestyle.
+If you are noticing buildup before your next wash, your current washing schedule may simply be too long for your scalp.
+Adjusting your routine before buildup becomes excessive helps reduce the risk of matting, slippage, and irritation around the attachment points.

 The Best Way to Wash Hair Extensions